PortfolioCVaR Object Properties and Functions

 In addition to the

-and “add” functions.
-For example, to set up an average
+“add” functions.
+For example, to set up an average turnover

-to specify the bound on portfolio turnover and the initial portfolio.
-To
+bound on portfolio turnover and the initial portfolio.
+To get individual properties

 The CVaR functions try to diagnose and warn about problems.